redsach/redsach.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am space scientist and postdoctoral research associate at the National Institute of Polar Research (国立極地研究所) in Japan.
-I have a PhD in space physics from the UCL Mullard Space Science Laboratory and I am a former research intern at the NASA Jet Propulsion Laboratory.
-In 2023 I was awarded the UCL _Alan Johnstone Prize for Outstanding Scientific Achievement_.
+I am a planetary scientst and incoming postdoctoral research fellow at the NASA Jet Propulsion Laboratory (from January 2025).
+Previously, I was postdoctoral research associate and fellow at the National Institute of Polar Research (国立極地研究所) in Japan.
+I have a PhD in space physics from the UCL Mullard Space Science Laboratory and in 2023 I was awarded the UCL _Alan Johnstone Prize for Outstanding Scientific Achievement_.

 ### Research Interests
+* Space plasmas
+* Moon-magnetosphere interactions
+* Machine learning & uncertainty quantification
 * Ionospheres and MI coupling
 * Space weather prediction
-* Moon-magnetosphere interactions
-* Machine learning & uncertainty quantification
-* Plasma analyzers
 * Habitability of the solar system